cdotrus/clif/README.md

 The raw vector of strings received from the command-line is processed by translating the strings into tokens to be interpreted by a struct implementing the `Command` trait.

-Any struct can be function as a command/subcommand as along as:
+Any struct can function as a command/subcommand as along as:
 1. Each field's type in the struct implements the standard library's [`std::str::FromStr`](https://doc.rust-lang.org/std/str/trait.FromStr.html) trait.
 2. The struct implements `cliproc`'s [`Command`](./src/proc.rs) (or [`Subcommand`](./src/proc.rs)) trait.